nestedsoftware/nestedsoftware_jekyll_blog/README.md

 Jekyll project for my professional landing page and blog.

-To build (Ruby must be installed), run:
+To install (Ruby must already be installed):

+* bundle install

+To build:

 * bundle exec jekyll build